NL33/electron-git/zgithub-connection.md

         --allow viewing your repo on the app, and inviting others.
             --could be within the app, but it would be ok too to open up github to do it there.

+--mabe it's a little wierd (like, show you some things on the app, and then view github itself for more technical details), but that's ok.
+The focus is just whether its helpful.

+--the app could work like a full interface, where I provide a home page that highlights repos, you can search, and other functionality.
+Like itunes--basically, the app is where you interact with what otherwise would seem like a site. (later I can build site too)

+--focus ultimately on what I need to:
+    --share my work in progress
+    --get comments

+# Next

+--see if you can view a repo with the app.
+    --I want to see how this looks/feels and whats involved.
+See how it feels when I can se a page with github info that just has the essentials: project contents, project description, add comments, propose changes.
+    --show project description
+    --idea is potentially the app will be the user interface for remote repos, just showing you what a non-technical user should see.
+And making it friendly and fun for non-technical users.
+Ultimately, it may be that you never need to view github itself from the app (just for more advanced info and capabilities)
+    --would want to view as well: version number, version notes, version date (and can leave the main commit info for github itself)
+    --see what's involved in navigating through the folder

+--push project repo to github through the app (takes care of having easy backup storage) --share the project
+    --get share link (repo url)
+--add comments to a repo through the app
+--add pull request to a repo through the app
+    --so, possibly, is not a place to view repos, but it gives you the tools for interacting with them